rajshekharM/working_May/README.md

 -- The ip address of pynq was needed to connect with the machine :

-**That was done by downloading and using putty on the windows machine **Then logging into 'ca09-vta' ssh address
+* That was done by downloading and using putty on the windows machine

+* Then logging into 'ca09-vta' ssh address

-**Then using if-connfig to see ip addresses of the h/w of ca09-vta **There were 2 other addresses on the ethernet that corresponded to ca09-vta:
+* Then using if-connfig to see ip addresses of the h/w of ca09-vta
+* There were 2 other addresses on the ethernet that corresponded to ca09-vta:

-**The host PC (linux VM) tried to communicate with both the ip addresses (using ssh)
+* The host PC (linux VM) tried to communicate with both the ip addresses (using ssh)

-One responeded in this case :- *10.44.4.105*
-The other ip address may also generally work (but it dint work in our case which maybe because of the firewalls in the intranet):- *192.168.2.99*
+The ip address that responeded in this case :- *10.44.4.105* The other ip address may also generally work (but it dint work in our case which maybe because of the firewalls in the intranet):- *192.168.2.99*

 Also, the RPC port address of the device in our case was : *9091*